 Please be aware of the developing situation regarding the Coronavirus.

-The Sacrament of Reconciliation may be offered on request as long as hygiene and social distancing requirements are observed.
+The Sacrament of Reconciliation is being offered as advertised in our bulletin and on request as long as hygiene and social distancing requirements are observed.

 Anointing of the Sick will only be done under extreme circumstances and in accordance with the strict hygiene guidance.

-We are aiming for the Parish to keep in touch and your assistance in this matter will be greatly appreciated; if you know of anyone who is without support, please let us know, however we would hope that this is a time for families and communities to pull together.
+We already keep in touch with many of Parishioners by sending our bulletin by email or hand delivery; if there is anyone who does not receive a bulletin, please let us know by contacting the Parish Office on 01642 806469; if you know of anyone who is without support, please let us know, however we would hope that this is a time for families and communities to pull together.
 A Parish Census form can be accessed at the top of this page for those who wish to let the Parish have their contact details; this is asked for in accordance with GDPR guidelines.
 This information will help us to help you.

 These are unprecedented times but if we work together we will come through.